kbieser/wrangling-genomics/_episodes/10-fly-alignment.md

 ![How to move Fly data](../img/move_fly_data.png)

 Figure 1: Steps to move data to a new directory.
+Click on your username when you create the new directory.

 **Launch the app from username/data and RUN CELL ONE OF YOUR PERSISTANCE NOTEBOOK before starting.**